 The end user requires a collection of apps to perform their job; that ranges from simple utility tools to productivity and corporate apps.
 For this use case, Google Chrome and Zoom Client for Meetings are the productivity apps, and Office 365 Pro and VMware Horizon Client are Corporate Apps.

-All of those already added as internal applications for on-demand deployment and assigned to a default smart group, are added to the respective group.
+All of those apps already added as internal applications for on-demand deployment and assigned to a default smart group are added to the respective group.

 As a reminder, the productivity and corporate apps can be added as individual steps to the workflow.
 Now that we have multiple steps added, you can see the benefit of grouping resources into a group.

-Note: Error handling is currently available only for Windos 10 based workflow.
+Note: Error handling is currently available only for Windows 10-based workflow.

-Step 6: Installing Office Plugins Based on Condition (Group and Condition)
+Step 6: Installing Office Plugins Based on Condition (Groups and Condition)

 Finally, the user must integrate the Outlook Zoom plugin with Microsoft Outlook to easily schedule meetings.
 Other plugins might be required in the feature.